rosell-dk/webp-convert/README.md

 The *WebPConvert::convert* method comes with a bunch of options.
 The following introduction is a *must-read*:
 [docs/convert-introduction.md](https://github.com/rosell-dk/webp-convert/blob/master/docs/v2.0/converting/introduction-for-converting.md).

-If you are migrating from 1.3.9, ["read this"](https://github.com/rosell-dk/webp-convert/blob/master/docs/v2.0/migrating-to-2.0.md)
+If you are migrating from 1.3.9, [read this](https://github.com/rosell-dk/webp-convert/blob/master/docs/v2.0/migrating-to-2.0.md)

 ## Serving converted images
 The *WebPConvert::serveConverted* method tries to serve a converted image.
 If there already is an image at the destination, it will take that, unless the original is newer or smaller.
 If the method cannot serve a converted image, it will serve original image, a 404, or whatever the 'fail' option is set to - and return false.
 It also adds a *X-WebP-Convert-Status* header, which allows you to inspect what happened.